Healthy Recipes Blog

 Recipe Card

-Turkey chili topped with a dollop of sour cream.
+Leftover turkey chili is topped with a dollop of sour cream.

-An easy recipe for turkey chili, a thick, aromatic stew of leftover turkey meat, onions, tomatoes, and spices.
+Check out this easy recipe for leftover turkey chili, a thick, aromatic stew of leftover turkey meat, onions, tomatoes, and spices.

 Prep Time15 minutes mins